canonical/data-science-stack/docs/how-to/jupyter-notebook/connect-mlflow.rst

 Overview
 --------

-MLFlow is a platform for managing the end-to-end machine learning lifecycle.
+MLFlow is a platform for managing the end-to-end machine learning life cycle.
 It includes tracking experiments, packaging code into reproducible runs, and sharing and deploying models.
 DSS environments are pre-configured to interact with an MLFlow server through the `MLFLOW_TRACKING_URI` environment variable set in each notebook.

 Prerequisites
 -------------